 - Download the latest release of Tixati and install it and launch it.

-Run the tests it asks you and determine your bandwith.
+- Run the tests it asks you and determine your bandwidth.

 Encrypting your traffic: